kelvinuk/webcam/README.md

 - Currently, I use alert to replace console.error.
 However, they should be displayed by toast box
 - For real deployment, we can use next JS to handle the server side communication and transfer the images back to server
 - Logitech cammera cannot switch off its light once activated
 - For multiple capture devices, the getUserMedia may give the wrong selection.
-It may still provide the media server even the USB is disconnected.
+It may still provide the media stream even the USB is disconnected.

 ========================================================================================================================